PedroGaya/hellblazers/modified/notes.md

   - Harm now only applies to rolls under its governed stats.
   - Thorns from marks now stack with harm.
   - Vex no longer applies thorns.
+  - Characters can get **scarred**.
+    - Update your traits when traumatized or similar.

 - **Equipment**